Songwriting Inspiration: a Songwriter’s Guide To Finding Song Inspiration, Ideas and Song Titles

 - Brainstorm more ideas and edit again until done.

-Create Your Songwriting Practice Routine, to build your songwriting and use your time productively.
+Create A Songwriting Practice Routine, to build your songwriting skills and use your songwriting time more productively.

 5. Finish the Song

 Actually complete it… finished lyrics and a rough demo.
 Then decide if it’s strong enough to create a professional quality recording.

 It doesn’t matter if it doesn’t sound as good as you first imagined.
 Test, edit again repeat until it’s as good as you can make it (without taking forever).
 A finished song is worth more than any number of almost done songs.

 Finish it… so you can start the next song.